make-software/csprclick-nextjs-template/README.md

-# Cspr.Click Integration with Next.js App Router
+# CSPR.click Integration with Next.js App Router

-This project demonstrates how to integrate [CSPR.Click](https://cspr.click/) with the Next.js app router.
+This project demonstrates how to integrate [CSPR.click](https://cspr.click/) with the Next.js app router.

 ## Getting Started